Evertras/cynomys/README.md

 Flags:
   -c, --config-file string       A file path to load as additional configuration.
-  -h, --help                     help for this command -t, --listen-tcp strings       An IP:port address to listen on for TCP.
+  -h, --help                     help for this command
+      --http.address string      An address:port to host an HTTP server on for realtime data, such as '127.0.0.1:8080' -t, --listen-tcp strings       An IP:port address to listen on for TCP.
 Can be specified multiple times.
   -u, --listen-udp strings       An IP:port address to listen on for UDP.
 Can be specified multiple times.
   -i, --send-interval duration   How long to wait between attempting to send data (default 1s)